Show more

 SDK

 To work with an API—to develop applications using its functions—software developers need proper documentation, sample codes, and program tools.
 The collection of these is what we call SDK or Software Development Kit.
-Basically, everything developers need to write, build, test, and deploy, for instance, license plate recognition enabled applications, are included in these SDKs, usually in one installable package.
+Everything developers need to write, build, test, and deploy, for instance, license plate recognition-enabled applications, are included in these SDKs, usually in one installable package.
 In simpler words, developers get a complete package to create their own, tailor-made software with the desired functionalities.

 A crucial part of SDKs is the documentation of the API.
 The documentation contains the exact description of the API’s definitions, functions, and variables so that integrators can perform the necessary modifications without tampering with the core functionalities of the solution.